MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-overview.md

 **Article** | **Details**
 --- | ---
-[Rehost an app on Azure VMs](./contoso-migration-rehost-vm.md) | This article provides an example of migrating on-premises app VMs to Azure VMs using the Site Recovery service.
+[Rehost an app on Azure VMs](./contoso-migration-rehost-vm.md) | This article provides an example of migrating on-premises app VMs to Azure VMs using the Azure Migrate service.
 [Rearchitect an app in Azure containers and Azure SQL Database](./contoso-migration-rearchitect-container-sql.md) | This article provides an example of migrating an app while rearchitecting the app web tier as a Windows container running in Azure Service Fabric, and the database with Azure SQL Database.

 ### Linux workloads

 **Article** | **Details**
 --- | ---
-[Rehost a Linux app on Azure VMs and Azure Database for MySQL](./contoso-migration-rehost-linux-vm-mysql.md) | This article provides an example of migrating a Linux-hosted app to Azure VMs by using Site Recovery.
+[Rehost a Linux app on Azure VMs and Azure Database for MySQL](./contoso-migration-rehost-linux-vm-mysql.md) | This article provides an example of migrating a Linux-hosted app to Azure VMs by using Azure Migrate.
 It migrates the app database to Azure Database for MySQL by using MySQL Workbench.
-[Rehost a Linux app on Azure VMs](./contoso-migration-rehost-linux-vm.md) | This example shows how to complete a lift and shift migration of a Linux-based app to Azure VMs, using the Site Recovery service.
+[Rehost a Linux app on Azure VMs](./contoso-migration-rehost-linux-vm.md) | This example shows how to complete a lift and shift migration of a Linux-based app to Azure VMs, using the Azure Migrate service.

 ### SQL Server workloads

 **Article** | **Details**
 --- | ---
 [Rehost an app on an Azure VM and SQL Database Managed Instance](./contoso-migration-rehost-vm-sql-managed-instance.md) | This article provides an example of a lift and shift migration to Azure for an on-premises app.
-This involves migrating the app front-end VM using [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview), and the app database to an Azure SQL Database Managed Instance using the [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview).
+This involves migrating the app front-end VM using Azure Migrate, and the app database to an Azure SQL Database Managed Instance using the [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview).
 [Rehost an app on Azure VMs and in a SQL Server Always On availability group](./contoso-migration-rehost-vm-sql-ag.md) | This example shows how to migrate an app and data using Azure hosted SQL Server VMs.
-It uses Site Recovery to migrate the app VMs, and the Azure Database Migration Service to migrate the app database to a SQL Server cluster that's protected by an Always On availability group.
+It uses Azure Migrate to migrate the app VMs, and the Azure Database Migration Service to migrate the app database to a SQL Server cluster that's protected by an Always On availability group.

 ### ASP.NET, PHP, and Java apps